get-convex/action-retrier/README.md

 await retrier.run(ctx, internal.module.myAction, { arg: 123 });
 ```

-Then, the retrier component will run the action and retry it on failure, sleeping with exponential backoff, until the action succeeds or the maximum number of retries is reached.
+The retrier component will run the action and retry it on failure, sleeping with exponential backoff, until the action succeeds or the maximum number of retries is reached.

+## Pre-requisite: Convex

+You'll need an existing Convex project to use the component.
+Convex is a hosted backend platform, including a database, serverless functions,
+and a ton more you can learn about [here](https://docs.convex.dev/get-started).

+Run `npm create convex` or follow any of the [quickstarts](https://docs.convex.dev/home) to set one up.

 ## Installation